Loop-level double-copy for massive fermions in the fundamental: One loop QCD amplitudes

 \subsection{One-loop massive four-point amplitudes with two different fermionic pairs}

 Let us now consider the one-loop correction to two-to-two fermion scattering between distinct flavor quarks with mass squared $k_1^2=k_2^2=m_1^2$ and $k_3^2=k_4^2=m_2^2$ respectively.
+We here consider the case explicitly for $N_f=2$, as additional flavors of fermions would only contribute an overall-factor to the massive fermion bubble.
 With two distinct fermionic pairs we can have six different topologies as drawn in \Fig{fig:one-loopTwoFermionicPairs}.
 Indeed there are further distinct graphs from swapping flavors for graphs 2,3,5, and 6, but their contributions are straightforwardly related via relabeling.
 If there were no relations between kinematic weights we would need to write down six different ansatze.
 Imposing the duality between color and kinematics functionally imposes constraints which allow us to reduce to a smaller basis:

 As per the discussion around \eqn{eq:ReorderingRules}, the operation $\Rev_{ij}$ applies the appropriate fermionic relabeling on fermionic pair $\{i,j\}$.
 There are three independent equations, which we can use to specify $n^1$, $n^3$ and $n^5$ as basis numerators.
 As per the discussion around \eqn{eq:ReorderingRules}, the operation $\Rev_{i\jmath}$ applies the appropriate fermionic relabeling for the fermionic pair $\{i,\jmath\}$.
 There are four independent equations, which we can use to specify $n^1$ and $n^3$ as basis numerators.